-It is this story that helps me to understand that faith truly is a gift - not to be coveted or expected, but to be received - we are chosen by God to be God's child, to become a part of God's family.
+It is this story that helps me to understand that faith truly is a gift - not to be coveted or expected, but to be received - we are chosen by God to be God's child, to become a part of God's family, to belong as a child of God.
 Faith disrupts our lives, surprises us, transforms what we expect to happen, changes us forever - and there is nothing we can do but receive the gift and then live as gifted people.